 E-mail collisions are every customer support team’s nightmare.
 They arise because of blind spots, caused because nobody (other than the agent working on it) knows who is working on a particular customer email.

-When you use Hiver to manage your Google Groups, the risk of e-mail collisions is all but eliminated, thanks to the Collision Alerts feature, which lets you know when someone else is replying to the same email or has replied a while back.
+When you use Hiver to manage your Google Groups, the risk of e-mail collisions is all but eliminated, thanks to the Collision Alerts feature.
+This feature lets you know when someone else is replying to the same email or has replied a while back.

 Lack of customer complaints does not necessarily mean your team is doing a great job.
 Studies show that less than 5% of customers speak up or complain about poor service.
 A majority of them simply move to competitors.

-Hiver is useful not just as a communication tool for the team; it also provides relevant data that can be used to objectively assess individual/team performance, and thus ensure that your customer support levels don’t get hit.
+Hiver is useful not just as a communication tool for the team; it also provides relevant data that can be used to objectively assess individual/team performance.
+Thus, you can ensure that your customer support levels don’t get hit.

 When you use Google UI to manage Google Groups, the only data you can get is the number of messages received and sent.